aantsa/horror-movie-ranking/README.md

 This is my repository for my university's course (Software Enigneering II) project.
 The commits were made in Azure (which was a demand from the course leader.

+This repository contains both front- and backend.
+Frontend was made with Angular and backend with Node.js.

 Application was build to storage data from horro movies and rank them by their subcategories as for now which are spookiness, gore and suspense.

 ## This app features